-1. Problem-solving and the application of knowledge and skills

-- 2. Cultural and social awareness of global issues - 3.
+- 1. Problem-solving and the application of knowledge and skills - 2.
+Cultural and social awareness of global issues - 3.
 Effective communication and digital capabilities - 4.
 Independent, curious and lifelong learners

 These attributes are created, developed and promoted throughout the course in many ways.
-For example; the use of experiential learning and focus on key skills that psychologists need in the world around us through innovative assessments (1), The use of themes relating to global issues (such as sustainability) to guide and augment the study of psychology and how it can have real world impacts (2), The range of assessments for life that promote the learning of both academic and highly valuable employable skills (3), and the emphasis of providing assessments for life which promote life-long learning among our graduates for the different careers they will have (4).
+For example; the use of experiential learning and focus on key skills that psychologists need in the world around us through innovative assessments (1), the use of themes relating to Westminster, European, and global politics to guide and augment the study of psychology and how it can have real world impacts (2), the range of assessments for life that promote the learning of both academic and highly valuable employability skills and the ability to contribute to these capabilities with the Skills Rucksack (3), and the emphasis of providing assessments for life which promote lifelong learning among our graduates for the different careers they will have (4).

-Furthermore, there is also guidance for students on the BSc Counselling Psychology course on how to gain relevant work and voluntary experience in order to develop relevant practical skills and employability.
+Furthermore, there is also guidance for students on the course on how to gain relevant work and voluntary experience in order to develop relevant practical skills and employability.
 This is through a variety of methods e.g. identifying and providing training and careers guidance, the Psychology Careers Day where students can attend subject-specific talks and workshops, signposting of relevant volunteering opportunities, information on career paths and development, and vacation research assistant projects within a relevant area.
 This can contribute to students' learning journey, as can other recognised schemes such as the Worcester Award, thereby increasing the employability options of our graduates.